day-garwood/NVDA-GoldWave/readme.md

 * Control+NvDA+3: announces a summary on audio selection information.
 * Control+NVDA+4: Announces the zoom level.

-For more information about Goldwave and keyboard commands, refer to Goldwave Manual.
+For more information about GoldWave and keyboard commands, refer to GoldWave Manual.

 Note: GoldWave 6 requires 64-bit version of Windows 7 or later.
+To use this add-on, NVDA 2019.1 or later is required.

+## Version 19.08

-NVDA 2014.1 or later is required to use add-on 2.0.
+* Windows 7 SP1, GoldWave 6.x, and NVDA 2019.1 or later is required.

+## Version 18.11

+* NVDA will no longer play error tones or do nothing when performing various audio editing operations.
+* Certain dialogs (notably GoldWave's About dialog) is recognized as a proper dilaog.

 ## Version 18.12